bartek1009x/Volta/README.md

 - the `require()` implementation,
 - the coordinate system transformation functions,
 - the parts of drawing functions that use transformed coordinate systems,
+- vector2 functions other than vector2.create and the ones that are the same as the built-in vector's.
 - the Animated Sprite and Color objects.

 Besides that only a little AI code here and there, sparingly.